ootbingo/oot-bingo-generator/doc/GENERATOR.md

 Generating blackout boards is actually very similar to generating normal boards.
 Different parameters are being given to the generator, but it still uses a magic square and looks at synergies like a normal board.
 This way, the boards have a nice distribution of short and long goals.
-In addition, it makes the total duration of a blackout card not vary too much between seeds.
+In addition, it makes the total duration of a blackout board not vary too much between seeds.

 The *only* difference in the generator itself, apart from these different parameters, is the `hasConflictsOnBoard()` check.
 This check requires that any goal that gets picked does not have too much synergy with any other goal already on